ustwo/engineering-blog/_posts/2024-02-08-getting-started-with-visionos.md

 If you now run the demo, you can see the `onChanged` handler is called when you try to drag the `Shape`

-We can now take the `value` from the `targetedToEntity` to set the new position
+We can now take the `value` from the `targetedToEntity` to set the new position of the `entity` selected.

 ```swift
 import SwiftUI